-Community Projects
+Call for Community Projects

 In order to highlight and take part in the work of these groups, Fierté Montréal has been implementing a funding program for several years for projects carried out by 2SLGBTQIA+ community organizations.

-Registration for community projects is currently closed.
+The call for community projects 2026 is now open!

 Objective